screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 full 64 bit LINCS addresses.
 The any-ISR has one or both ports incompletely defined.
 We define a new primitive for this purpose.

+procedure Allocate (a_0, a_1:Address; var flg:Boolean);
+    Begin
-procedure Allocate (ag, ai:Address; var fig:Boolean); Begin {ag and ai define the ends of the association(s) that can utilize the allocated ISR.
-If a^ and a^ are fully specified thenwecallitanAllocate-specific.
-IfeitherQQoraj^are incompletely specified then we call it an Allocate-any, where "any" refers to any association that matches the specified parts of ag anda^. figreturnsfalseifanISRcouldnotbeallocated.
+      {a_0 and a_1 define the ends of the association(s) that can utilize the allocated ISR.
+If a^ and a^ are fully specified then we call it an Allocate-specific.
+If either a_0 or a_1 are incompletely specified then we call it an Allocate-any, where "any" refers to any association that matches the specified parts of a_0 and a_1. flg returns false if an ISR could not be allocated.
 If an ISR already exists for the (specific) association.
+Allocate does nothing.}
-Allocate does nothing.i end {Allocate}
+    end {Allocate}

   When any of the primitives of the previous section are issued, a check is first made of all specific-ISRs for the local port.
 If one is found, its state controls the transfer, otherwise an error exists.
 When data is received at a port a check is made of the